Social Justice Activist Spotlight: Aung San Suu Kyi

 Suu Kyi had spent most of her adult life outside of Burma, only making short trips to her homeland to visit her mother.
 The turning point in her life came in 1988.
 The assassination of her father had left a political vacuum filled by General Ne Win, a military dictator who used terrorism to rule the country for 26 years.
 He closed Burma off from the world and, through his bizarre brand of socialism, drove the once prosperous country into poverty.
 Popular discontent and agitation for democracy brought further political repression.

-The dictator Ne Win turned over23118802 his power to a military junta known as the State Law and Order Restoration Council, or SLORC.
+The dictator Ne Win turned over his power to a military junta known as the State Law and Order Restoration Council, or SLORC.
 The opposition movement drafted by Suu Kyi, and her dramatic 10-minute speech calling for reform carried her on a surge of popularity to become the de facto leader of Burma's democracy movement and head of the National League for Democracy (NLD).
 Thereafter, between 1988 and mid-1989, she incited crowds with her call for nonviolent revolution against what she termed the "fascist government" in power.

 To ensure her silence, the junta confined Suu Kyi under military guard to her Rangoon home.
 She remained under house arrest for six years, cut off from her family and so poor that she became weak from hunger.
 Burma held elections in 1990 and Suu Kyi and her NLD party won by a landslide.
 Still, SLORC refused to relinquish power.
 In 1991 Suu Kyi was awarded the Nobel Peace Prize, bringing her international attention and support from human-rights groups.